Tableau Data Connections to Databases and Multiple Sources

 - Replacing Data Source

 Tableau can connect to various types of data sources.
 It can connect to text files, excel files, PDF files, etc. It can also connect to various databases using its ODBC connector.
 Tableau has the capability to connect to servers and web connectors.
-In this tutorial, we will learn about the connection procedures from various data sources.
+In this Tableau data connections tutorial, we will learn about the connection procedures from various Tableau data sources using data connections in Tableau.

 Following screenshot gives the exhaustive connection types Tableau supports